 In general, many participants from all study countries linked the term "animal welfare" to the living conditions of the animals and their treatment.
-According to some discussants, animals should have a "good life" (DK, FR, NL).
-Many respondents claimed that animal welfare refers to the whole life "from cradle to grave" (DK) and, besides the animals' living conditions, also touches upon the slaughter conditions:
+It was mentioned by discussants that the animals should have a "good life" (DK, FR, NL).
+Many respondents furthermore claimed that animal welfare refers to the whole life "from cradle to grave" (DK) and, besides the animals' living conditions, also touches upon the slaughter conditions: